 Washington Department of Fish and Wildlife

 Contacts: Dan Ayres, 360-470-3557; Jason Wettstein (360) 704-0258

-The Washington Department of Fish and Wildlife is the primary state agency tasked with preserving, protecting and perpetuating fish and wildlife and ecosystems, while providing sustainable fishing and hunting opportunities.
-Persons with disabilities who need to receive this information in an alternative format or who need reasonable accommodations to participate in WDFW-sponsored public meetings or other activities may contact Dolores Noyes by phone (360-902-2349), TTY (360-902-2207), or email (Title6@dfw.wa.gov).
-For more information, see https://wdfw.wa.gov/accessibility/requests-accommodation
+Individuals who need to receive this information in an alternative format, language, or who need reasonable accommodations to participate in WDFW-sponsored public meetings or other activities may contact the Title VI/ADA Compliance Coordinator by phone at 360-902-2349, TTY (711), or email (Title6@dfw.wa.gov).
+For more information, see https://wdfw.wa.gov/accessibility/requests-accommodation.